coloroco/FAME-Z/README.md

 [EMERGEN-Z]: https://github.com/coloroco/FAME-Z/blob/master/docs/images/FAME-Z%20block.png "Figure 2"

-A new feature for the Python version is participation in the doorbell/mailbox messaging to serve as fabric intelligence (ie, a smart switch).
+A new feature for the Python version is participation in the doorbell/mailbox messaging to serve as fabrique intelligence (ie, a smart switch).

 ## Running the Python rewrites